On cohesive powers of linear orders: Cohesive powers of computable copies of omega

-We show that every cohesive power of the standard presentation of $\omega$ has order-type $\omega + \zeta\eta$ (Theorem~\ref{thm-StdCohPow}).
+We show that if $\mc{L}$ is a computable copy of $\omega$ that is computably isomorphic to the usual presentation, then every cohesive power of $\mc{L}$ has order-type $\omega + \zeta\eta$ (Theorem~\ref{thm-StdCohPow}).
 This is to be expected because $\omega + \zeta\eta$ is familiar as the order-type of every countable non-standard model of Peano arithmetic (see~\cite{KayeBook}*{Theorem~6.4}).
-Therefore, by Theorem~\ref{thm-IsoCohPow}, every cohesive power of every computable copy of $\omega$ that is computably isomorphic to the standard presentation has order-type $\omega + \zeta\eta$; or, equivalently, every cohesive power of every computable copy of $\omega$ with a computable successor function has order-type $\omega + \zeta\eta$.
-However, being computably isomorphic to the standard presentation (equivalently, having a computable successor function) is not a characterization of the computable copies of $\omega$ having cohesive powers of order-type $\omega + \zeta\eta$.
-We show that there is a computable copy of $\omega$ that is not computably isomorphic to the standard presentation, yet still has every cohesive power isomorphic to $\omega + \zeta\eta$ (Theorem~\ref{thm-CohPowNZQ}).
-Thus to compute a copy of $\omega$ having a cohesive power not of type $\omega + \zeta\eta$, one must do more than simply arrange for the successor function to be non-computable.
-We show that for every cohesive set $C$, there is a computable copy $\mc{L}$ of $\omega$ such that the cohesive power $\Pi_C \mc{L}$ does not have order-type $\omega + \zeta\eta$ (Theorem~\ref{thm-NotNZQ}).
-However, we also show that whenever $\mc{L}$ is a computable copy of $\omega$ and $C$ is a co-c.e.\ cohesive set, the finite condensation $\condF(\Pi_C \mc{L})$ of the cohesive power $\Pi_C \mc{L}$ always has order-type $\bm{1} + \eta$ (Theorem~\ref{thm-CoCeDenseCond}).
+However, being computably isomorphic to the usual presentation is not a characterization of the computable copies of $\omega$ having cohesive powers of order-type $\omega + \zeta\eta$.
+We show that there is a computable copy of $\omega$ that is not computably isomorphic to the usual presentation, yet still has every cohesive power isomorphic to $\omega + \zeta\eta$ (Theorem~\ref{thm-CohPowNZQ}).
+Thus to compute a copy of $\omega$ having a cohesive power not of type $\omega + \zeta\eta$, one must do more than simply arrange for the immediate successor relation to be non-computable.
+We show that for every cohesive set $C$, there is a computable copy $\mc{L}$ of $\omega$ such that the cohesive power $\prod_C \mc{L}$ does not have order-type $\omega + \zeta\eta$ (Theorem~\ref{thm-NotNZQ}).
+However, we also show that whenever $\mc{L}$ is a computable copy of $\omega$ and $C$ is a co-c.e.\ cohesive set, the finite condensation $\condF(\prod_C \mc{L})$ of the cohesive power $\prod_C \mc{L}$ always has order-type $\bm{1} + \eta$ (Theorem~\ref{thm-CoCeDenseCond}).

 First, a cohesive power of a computable copy of $\omega$ always has an initial segment of order-type $\omega$.